If you don’t have time to read this whole article about beginner skateboards. Here’s a summary:

-FYI we are learning in the skatepark so I advise to buy a popsicle shape board, as pictured above, because it is the most versatile, i.e. for tricks and using in the skatepark and the street.
+FYI we are learning skills to ride in the street, or the skatepark so I advise to buy a popsicle shape board, as pictured above.
+A popsicle shape is the most versatile, i.e. for tricks and using in the skatepark and the street.
+It is symmetrical, so is good for learning fakie and/or switch tricks.
 There are other skateboard types for downhill, cruising, posing etc but we won’t discuss those types here.